cer12u/TabConcentrator/replit.md

 ## Overview

-A web-based bookmark management application that allows users to save, organize, and manage their bookmarks with metadata.
-The application features a clean, Linear-inspired interface with drag-and-drop URL support, automatic metadata extraction, tab-based collections for organizing bookmarks into multiple lists, editable favicon icons, and persistent storage.
-Users can add bookmarks via URL input, create custom collections (lists), attach personal notes with line break preservation, and manage their bookmarks through an intuitive card-based interface with tab navigation.
+A web-based bookmark management application designed for saving, organizing, and managing bookmarks with rich metadata.
+It offers a Linear-inspired interface, drag-and-drop URL support, automatic metadata extraction, and tab-based collections for organization.
+Key features include editable favicons, persistent storage, custom notes with line break preservation, and an intuitive card-based interface.
+The project aims to provide a clean, efficient tool for personal bookmark management with a focus on user experience and data integrity.

 ## User Preferences